-Download 21 Days app, it helps in keeping a track of all your healthy schedules.
+Download the 21 Days app, it helps in keeping a track of all your healthy schedules.

 - Creating content

-One can take up blogging, make videos of their everyday routine post it on the social media to gather skills of editing, and being creative at content creating in a regular basis.
+One can take up blogging, make videos of their everyday routine post it on social media to gather skills of editing, and being creative at content creating on a regular basis.

 - Virtual volunteering projects